Getting Started with Concourse Continuous Integration

 Creating the demo application

 For this guide, you will use spring-petclinic as an application to test against in your pipeline, which is a small Java application written in Spring.
 But there are no specific dependencies on this application other than the test scripts running Maven testing jobs.
-To follow along, fork this application (linked here) into your own GitHub repository or provide your own application and modify the test scripts as needed (they are very rudimentary).

 Next, clone the repository locally and place it anywhere on your system.
 Then